tomlaws/hikee/progress.md

 2. show distance between facility and current location & pin the facility on the map view
 3. add lands department logo on the map face
 4. show original trail for each record
-5. determine region by path
+5. add recording mode (determine region by the recorded path as well)
 TODO:
-add land dep logo on the map face emergency update check inside hong kong support recording check inside region date filter
+add land dep logo on the map face emergency update check inside hong kong date filter